tannercooperIMEG/SkySpark/clients/ICCLOS/README.md

 # ICCLOS EVENT USAGE CALCULATION PROCESS

-1. Event Calculations for IMEG to Review
+## Event Calculations for IMEG to Review
-This function aggregates the events at ICCLOS for the past month and their utility usage and sends to IMEG for a sanity check.
+This process aggregates the events at ICCLOS for the past month and their utility usage and sends to IMEG for a sanity check.

-Date: 1st of each month
+- Date: 1st of each month
-Recipients: Tanner Cooper, Laura Barber
+- Recipients: Tanner Cooper, Laura Barber

 1. Event data is pulled from view_eventTracking_events into report_eventUsageSummary
 2. The utility usage for each event is calculated using the below functions: